Skip to main content

 Buyer increases payment obligations on behalf of the supplier (rare case).

-Self-billing is particularly common for commission statements.
-The manufacturer creates the commission document on behalf of the commercial agent.
+Self-billing is particularly common in commission settlements.
+The manufacturer creates the commission document on behalf of the sales agent.

 Invoice-Portal